 Becky Cruz-Crosson is a clinician at the Commonwealth and Mental Health and Wellness Center in Boston, MA., where she works with adults and adolescents doing individual therapy and school based counseling.
 She attended Gordon College and graduated with a B.A. in Youth Ministries and Biblical Studies.
 After graduating college, Becky worked as a youth worker for Straight Ahead Ministries, a faith based organization that works with juvenile offenders.
 In this role, she was overseeing their girls programming for approximately four years.
 She helped girls mature spiritually and successfully transition back into their communities.
 This not only contributed to lowering recidivism in Boston, but also provided young women with a sense of purpose.
 Her passion for working with youth and families led her to pursue her Masters in Mental Health Counseling at Gordon Conwell Theological Seminary.
 Becky and her husband are licensed ministers at Morning Star Baptist Church in Mattapan, MA.
 The couple live in Boston, MA.

-David Serrano has generously helped with the design of The Revolving Museum website.
+David Serrano is the web developer of The Revolving Museum website.

 Alex Moore has contributed her time and effort to The Revolving Museum website and Facebook page as well as other administrative functions.